openhab/website/docs/readme.md

 <img src="/openhab-logo-square.png" width="200" height="200" class="intro-logo" />

-  <p>The <strong>open H</strong>ome <strong>A</strong>utomation <strong>B</strong>us (openHAB, <em>pronounced ˈəʊpənˈhæb</em>) is an open source, technology agnostic home automation platform which runs as the center of your smart home!</p>
+The <strong>open H</strong>ome <strong>A</strong>utomation <strong>B</strong>us (openHAB, <em>pronounced ˈəʊpənˈhæb</em>) is an open source, technology agnostic home automation platform which runs as the center of your smart home!

+You've reached the openHAB documentation, which contains extensive resources for all users:

+- If you are new to openHAB, we recommend to learn a bit about openHAB first before jumping in - please proceed directly to the [Getting Started](#getting-started) chapter below!
+- If you're an experienced user, the [Download](/download) page contains links and simplified installation instructions.
+The [Configuration Guide](./configuration/) and the _Interfaces and Ecosystem_ section below also contain useful information.
+If you're looking for the documentation of a specific add-on, go to the [Add-on Reference](/addons/).
+You can also use the search box above to find any page on this site.
+- If you're using openHAB 1.x and want to migrate your installation to openHAB 2, have a look at our [Migration Guide](./configuration/migration/).
-  <p>This documentation contains three different categories.
-If you are new to openHAB 2, you might want to start with one of the <a href="tutorials/index.html">Tutorials</a>.
-Otherwise, for specific information on how to use or install openHAB, see the <a href="introduction.html">User Manual</a>.
-If you would like to contribute to the development of openHAB, please refer to our <a href="developers/index.html">Developer Guide</a>.</p>
+- If you would like to contribute to the development of openHAB, please refer to our [Developer Guide](./developer/).

-  <p><strong>Note:</strong> This documentation is currently heavily worked on, so expect regular changes.
-If you feel that something important is missing, please <a href="https://github.com/openhab/openhab-docs/blob/gh-pages/README.md#contributing-to-the-documentation">help us improve the documentation</a>!</p>
+This documentation is always worked on, so expect regular changes.
+If you feel that something important is missing, please [help us improve the documentation](https://github.com/openhab/openhab-docs/blob/gh-pages/README.md#contributing-to-the-documentation)!</p>

 openHAB **software** integrates different home automation systems, devices and technologies into a single solution.
 It provides uniform user interfaces, and a common approach to automation rules across the entire system, regardless of the number of manufacturers and sub-systems involved.